IamLunchbox/powerdns-cli/README.md

 Successfully deleted example.com..
 ```

-If something goes wrong or does not work, use the `-j`-switch to get a more verbose json output.
+If something goes wrong or does not work, the `-j`-switch provides more verbose output in json:
-This outputs includes some logging and a http-log, which might give you a hint what happened.

-For example:
 ```shell
 $ powerdns-cli record add  @ example.org MX "10 mail.test.de"  -j
 [...]